 • Once uploaded into the app, users can add photo “filters” which create different effects, eg. a yellowish tint, or convert the photo to black and white.
 They can also crop and straighten the image, and apply a number of other effects.

-• They are able to share photos with captions, which appear on their profile screen, and in users’ image “feeds”.
+• Users are able to share photos with captions, which appear on their profile screen, and in other people’s image “feeds”.
 (Provided that users’ privacy settings are “Public”.)

 • They are then able to search for others’ profile pages and “follow” them.

 • Once “followed”, users can regularly see others’ pictures, and comment on them via their feed.

 • Instagram can be frustrating as an account is linked to the users’ phone.
 This means that while you can view your own feed, profile, and pictures on computer, you cannot upload images.
 Also, if you manage multiple accounts (eg. business and personal) in order to switch between the two you must log out and log back in.
 Often there are “bugs” and the app can become confused as to who the user is.
 Twitter is an example of how this usability could have been handled in a much better way- simply swiping down while on profile screen allows you to switch between all accounts.

 • You can also use hashtags on Instagram.

 • Another new feature is that you can now send an image privately and directly to a friend, as opposed to your follower base.

 How Can I Get the Most Out of Instagram?

 Instagram is great for receiving and responding to real-time feedback on your products and services.
 You can also take “sponsored posts”, which means your message will take precedence along with other paid items in users’ feeds.

 Here are 5 quick tips to get you started: